zsparal/api-documentation/source/mobile-apps/getting-started-payments.rst

 -----------------------------------------------------
 Since the API-key is not included in your app, you can not request the status of the payment directly from Mollie.
 Therefor you should create a way to inform your app about the status update of the payment from your server.
 An option you have is to use a Silence Notification.
-Please see the guides for `iOS <https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/pushing_updates_to_your_app_silently>`_ and `Android <https://firebase.google.com/docs/cloud-messaging/concept-options#notifications_and_data_messages>`_ about how to integrate this in your app.
+See the guides for `iOS <https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/pushing_updates_to_your_app_silently>`_ and `Android <https://firebase.google.com/docs/cloud-messaging/concept-options#notifications_and_data_messages>`_ about how to integrate this in your app.